 For the services provided to the Funds, each Fund pays the Adviser a unitary management fee, which is calculated daily and paid monthly, at an annual rate of 0.50% for the RPAR ETF and 0.65% for the UPAR ETF, of each Fund's average daily net assets.
-The Adviser has contractually agreed to reduce its unitary management fee to 0.48% for the RPAR ETF and 0.63% for the UPAR ETF, of each Fund's average daily net assets through at least April 30, 2025.
+The Adviser has contractually agreed to reduce its unitary management fee to 0.48% for the RPAR ETF and 0.63% for the UPAR ETF, of each Fund's average daily net assets through at least April 30, 2026.
 To the extent a Fund incurs Excluded Expenses, Total Annual Fund Operating Expenses After Fee Waiver in the Fees and Expenses table will be greater than 0.48% or 0.63% for the RPAR ETF and UPAR ETF, respectively.
 This agreement may be terminated only by, or with the consent of, the Board, on behalf of the Fund, upon sixty (60) days' written notice to the Adviser.
 This agreement may not be terminated by the Adviser without the consent of the Board.
-For the fiscal year ended December 31, 2023, the Adviser received an aggregate fee of 0.48% and 0.63% of each Fund's average net assets for the RPAR ETF and UPAR ETF, respectively.
+For the fiscal year ended December 31, 2024, the Adviser received an aggregate fee of 0.48% and 0.63% of the average net assets for the RPAR ETF and UPAR ETF, respectively.

-Under the Advisory Agreement, in exchange for a single unitary management fee from each Fund, the Adviser has agreed to pay all expenses incurred by the Funds except for Excluded Expenses.
+Under the Advisory Agreement, in exchange for a single unitary management fee from each Fund, the Adviser has agreed to pay all expenses incurred by the Funds except for Excluded Expenses and the unitary management fee payable to the Adviser.

-A discussion regarding the basis for the Board's approval of the Funds' Advisory Agreement is available in the Funds' annual report to shareholders for the fiscal year ended December 31, 2023
+A discussion regarding the basis for the Board's approval of the Funds' Advisory Agreement is available in the Funds' annual report to shareholders on Form-NCSR for the fiscal year ended December 31, 2024.